RetroDECK/ES-DE/ANDROID-DEV.md

 In addition to the issues specific to the Ayn Odin 2 there are a couple of other problems that will hopefully be resolved in the near future:

-* Plugging in a controller connected via USB will display a popup with the text _Allow ES-DE to access Controller?_ Pressing OK here will cause problems with input in some emulators.
-Pressing CANCEL will however resolve this issue and the controller will still work correctly in ES-DE.
-* Setting ES-DE as the home app/launcher will sometimes display the configurator after rebooting the device.
-This happens because Android starts ES-DE before it has mounted the external storage, for example your SD card.
-Just press/swipe _back_ when the configurator is displayed and ES-DE should start normally.
 * Poor performance/low frame rate after startup on some devices, which seems to happen randomly and is usually resolved by itself within 10 to 30 seconds.
 * The Android soft keyboard causes rendering issues when navigating using a controller or physical keyboard, as such the ES-DE built-in keyboard is enabled by default for the time being.
 For testing purposes the Android soft keyboard can be enabled via the _Enable virtual keyboard_ option in the _UI settings_ menu.
 If only using touch input the issue is not present.
 This problem is believed to be caused by a bug in the SDL library so it probably needs to be resolved there.